The Aviation Law Review: Japan

 v Other legislation

-The Act on Prohibition of Private Monopolisation and Maintenance of Fair Trade (the Anti-Monopoly Act) is applicable to any private monopolisation, unreasonable restraint of trade or unfair trade practices in the aviation market, and is discussed further in Section VI.
+The Act on Prohibition of Private Monopolisation and Maintenance of Fair Trade (Anti-Monopoly Act) is applicable to any private monopolisation, unreasonable restraint of trade or unfair trade practices in the aviation market, and is discussed further in Section VI.

-The Product Liability Act (the PL Act) is applicable when damages are caused by a defect in a product, such as aircraft, engines and components.
+The Product Liability Act (PL Act) is applicable when damage is caused by a defect in a product, such as aircraft, engines and components.